Nastel/JESL/README.md

 logger.info("Ending a tnt4j activity #end=Test, #app=" + Log4JTest.class.getName() + " #%i/order-no=" + orderNo);
 ```

-Streaming TNT4J to jKool Cloud
+Streaming TNT4J to jKoolCloud
 ==============================
-Applications that use TNT4J can be configured to stream events and metrics to jKool Cloud
+Applications that use TNT4J can be configured to stream events and metrics to jKoolCloud
 by configuring application source to use JESL Event Sink (`com.jkoolcloud.jesl.tnt4j.sink.JKCloudEventSinkFactory`)
 Configure your TNT4J source as follows (using `tnt4j.properties` file):
 ```